Employee Ownership Group (EOG)

 · Sale of the Company: Most closely held companies have a buy-sell agreement among the shareholders, providing a first right of refusal for the company, or other existing shareholders, to purchase shares at a formula price within a stated timeframe before shares can be sold to outsiders, An company can, through its bylaws or the buy-sell agreement, give the EOG group a similar right to buy such shares at the formula price.
 It may be equal to or secondary to the rights of other shareholders to buy said shares.

-(Coming soon - a case study of the EOG we recently created at Good Roots, Inc.)
+Case study of EOG we recently created at Good Roots, Inc.